davidgasquez/handbook/Routine.md

 - Actively reach out to friends and family.
 - Take notes on everything you learn and share them.
 - If it's under an hour, walk.
+- Have a day of the week where you list everything that went wrong during the weekand figure out what needs to change.

 On the higher level, you can also have an [[Annual Review List]] to remind yourself some cool things!